 for making the bowls:

-- other bowls as moulds (different sizes is great)
+- other bowls as moulds (different sizes or even different shapes is great)

 - acrylic paints (we LOVE these – US/ UK (affiliate links))